man-group/ArcticDB/README.md

 ---

-**ArcticDB** is a high performance, serverless Dataframe database built for the Python Data Science ecosystem.
+**ArcticDB** is a high performance, serverless DataFrame database built for the Python Data Science ecosystem.
 Launched in February 2023, it is the successor to [Arctic](https://github.com/man-group/arctic).
-ArcticDB offers an intuitive Python-centric API, with a fast C++ data-processing and compression engine that is compatible with object stores such as AWS S3, making it suitable for public cloud and on-premesis deployments.
+ArcticDB offers an intuitive Python-centric API, with a fast C++ data-processing and compression engine that is compatible with object stores such as AWS S3, making it suitable for public cloud and on-premise deployments.

 ---